chrisrude/oobabot/README.md

   -h, --help            show this help message and exit

 Discord Settings:
+  --discord-token       Token to log into Discord with.
+For security purposes it's strongly
+                        recommended that you set this via the DISCORD_TOKEN environment variable instead, if possible.
+  --dont-split-responses
+                        If set, the bot post its entire response as a single message, rather than splitting it into seperate messages by sentence.
   --history-lines HISTORY_LINES
-                        Number of lines of history to supply to the AI.
-This is the number of lines of history that the AI will see when generating a response.
-                        The default is 20.
+                        Number of lines of chat history the AI will see when generating a response.
+The default is 15.
   --ignore-dms          If set, the bot will ignore direct messages.
-  --dont-split-responses
-                        If set, the bot post the entire bot response into Discord as a single message, rather than splitting it into seperate messages by sentence.
   --wakewords [WAKEWORDS ...]
                         One or more words that the bot will listen for.
 The bot will listen in all discord channels can access for one of these words to be mentioned, then reply to any messages it sees with a matching word.
                         The bot will always reply to @-mentions and direct messages, even if no wakewords are supplied.

 Oobabooga Seetings:
   --ai-name AI_NAME     Name of the AI to use for requests.
 This can be whatever you want,